 In 2005 Dr. Mary Schweitzer announced that she had found red blood cells and soft tissue in a T-Rex bone.
-Since then soft tissue, blue vessels, and soft tissue has been found in more than 30 dinosaurs and other fossils, some "dating" to before the Cambrian explosion.
+Since then soft tissue, blood vessels, and collagen has been found in more than 30 dinosaurs and other fossils, some "dating" to before the Cambrian explosion.

 The following is based on an article in "Creation Matters," March/April 2018: